19 Art Business Success Stories & Case Studies

 We are also sold in numerous brick and mortar stores across Edinburgh and plan to expand to the rest of the UK and beyond over the next few years.

-Sarah Miller (from Atlanta, Georgia, USA) started sarahpaintspets almost 5 years ago.
+Sarah Miller (from Atlanta, Georgia, USA) started sarahpaintspets about 5 years ago.

 Hello!
 I’m Sarah Miller, aka the “sarah” in my small business, sarahpaintspets.
 I make a living painting custom watercolor pet portraits for the biggest of animal lovers across the United States and Canada.